dortania/OpenCore-Install-Guide/config-HEDT/broadwell-e.md

 **Add:**

-This is where you'll add SSDT patches for your system, these are most useful for laptops and OEM desktops but also common for [USB maps](https://usb-map.gitbook.io/project/), [disabling unsupported GPUs](/post-install/spoof.md) and such.
-And with most systems like ours, **even required to boot**.
+This is where you'll add SSDTs for your system, these are very important to **booting macOS** and have many uses like [USB maps](https://usb-map.gitbook.io/project/), [disabling unsupported GPUs](/post-install/spoof.md) and such.
+And with our system, **its even required to boot**.
 Guide on making them found here: [**Getting started with ACPI**](../extras/acpi.md)

 For us we'll need a couple of SSDTs to bring back functionality that Clover provided:
 * [SSDT-PLUG](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-PLUG.dsl)
-   * Allows for native CPU power management on Skylake-X and newer, Clover alternative would be under `Acpi -> GenerateOptions -> PluginType`.
-Do note that this SSDT is made for systems where `AppleACPICPU` attaches `CPU0`, though some ACPI tables have theirs starting at `PR00` so adjust accordingly.
-Seeing what device has AppleACPICPU connected first in [IORegistryExplorer](https://github.com/toleda/audio_ALCInjection/raw/master/IORegistryExplorer_v2.1.zip) can also give you a hint
+   * Allows for native CPU power management on Haswell and newer, Clover alternative would be under `Acpi -> GenerateOptions -> PluginType`
 * [SSDT-EC](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EC.dsl)
-   * Corrects your EC devices, **needed for all Catalina users**.
-To setup you'll need to find out the name of your `PNP0C09` device in your DSDT, this being either `EC0`, `H_EC`, `PGEC` and `ECDV`.
-You can read more about Embedded Controller issues in Catalina here: [What's new in macOS Catalina](https://www.reddit.com/r/hackintosh/comments/den28t/whats_new_in_macos_catalina/)
+   * Hides the Embedded controller and creates a fake one for macOS, **needed for all Catalina users** and recommeneded for other versions of macOS

+Note that you **should not** add your generated `DSDT.aml` here, it is already in your firmware.
+So if present, remove the entry for it in your `config.plist` and under EFI/ACPI.

 For those wanting a deeper dive into dumping your DSDT, how to make these SSDTs, and compiling them, please see the [**Getting started with ACPI**](../extras/acpi.md) **page.** Compiled SSDTs have a **.aml** extension\(Assembled\) and will go into the `EFI/OC/ACPI` folder and **must** be specified in your config under `ACPI -> Add` as well.

 **Block**

-This drops certain ACPI tabes from loading, for us we can ignore this
+This blocks certain ACPI tabes from loading, for us we can ignore this

 **Patch**:

 This section allows us to dynamically modify parts of the ACPI (DSDT, SSDT, etc.) via OpenCore.
-Most PCs do not ACPI patches, so in the majority of the cases, you need to do nothing here.
-For those who need DSDT patches for things like XHC controllers, use SSDTs or similar Device Property patching like what's seen with Framebuffer patching.

-* **Comment**
-   * Name of patch
-* **Count**
-   * How many time the patch is applied, `0` will apply to all instances
-* **Enabled**
-   * Self-explanatory, enables or disables the patch
-* **Find**
-   * The original name in ACPI
-* **Replace**
-   * The new name in ACPI, the length must match original
+For us, our patches are handled by our SSDTs.
+This is a much cleaner solution as this will allow us to boot Windows and other OSes with OpenCore

-**Quirk**: Settings for ACPI.
+**Quirk**:

+Settings relating to ACPI, leave everything here as default.

 * **FadtEnableReset**: NO
    * Enable reboot and shutdown on legacy hardware, not recommended unless needed